Vy187/cyber_security_notes/Sec+ Notes.md

 ### 9A: Network Security Baselines
 #### Benchmarks and Secure Configuration Guides
-A secure baseline is a configuration guide, benchmark, and best practices for deploying and maintaining a network device or application server safely for its given role.
+A $\color{#a5d6ff} {secure\ baseline}$ is a configuration guide, benchmark, and best practices for deploying and maintaining a network device or application server safely for its given role.

-Hardening makes a host or app configuration secure by reducing its attack surface, running only necessary services, installing monitoring software to protect against malware and intrusions, and establishing a maintenance schedule to ensure the system is patched to be secure against software exploits.
+$\color{#a5d6ff} {Hardening}$ makes a host or app configuration secure by reducing its attack surface, running only necessary services, installing monitoring software to protect against malware and intrusions, and establishing a maintenance schedule to ensure the system is patched to be secure against software exploits.

 #### Wireless Network Installation Considerations
-An access point is a device that provides a connection between wireless devices and can connect to wired networks, implementing an infrastructure mode WLAN.
+An $\color{#a5d6ff} {access\ point}$ is a device that provides a connection between wireless devices and can connect to wired networks, implementing an infrastructure mode WLAN.

-Service Set Identifier (SSID) is a character string that identifies a particular wireless LAN (WLAN).
+$\color{#a5d6ff} {Service\ Set\ Identifier\ (SSID)}$ is a character string that identifies a particular wireless LAN (WLAN).

-A site survey refers to documentation about a location to build an ideal wireless infrastructure; it often contains optimum locations for wireless antenna and access point placement to provide the required coverage for clients and identify sources of interference.
+A $\color{#a5d6ff} {site\ survey}$ is documentation about a location to build an ideal wireless infrastructure; it often contains optimum locations for wireless antenna and access point placement to provide the required coverage for clients and identify sources of interference.

 #### Wireless Encryption
-Wi-Fi Protected Access (WPA) is a standard for authenticating and encrypting access to Wi-Fi networks.
+$\color{#a5d6ff} {Wi-Fi\ Protected\ Access\ (WPA)}$ is a standard for authenticating and encrypting access to Wi-Fi networks.

-A Wired Equivalent Privacy (WEP) is a legacy mechanism for encrypting data sent over a wireless connection.
+$\color{#a5d6ff} {Wired\ Equivalent\ Privacy\ (WEP)}$ is a legacy mechanism for encrypting data sent over a wireless connection.

-Temporal Key Integrity Protocol (TKIP) is used in the first version of WPA to improve the security of wireless encryption mechanisms, compared to the flawed WEP standard.
+$\color{#a5d6ff} {Temporal\ Key\ Integrity\ Protocol\ (TKIP)}$ is used in the first version of WPA to improve the security of wireless encryption mechanisms, compared to the flawed WEP standard.

-Wi-Fi Protected Setup (WPS) is a feature of WPA and WPA2 that allows enrollment in a wireless network based on an eight-digit PIN.
+$\color{#a5d6ff} {Wi-Fi\ Protected\ Setup\ (WPS)}$ is a feature of WPA and WPA2 that allows enrollment in a wireless network based on an eight-digit PIN.

 Weaknesses found in WPA2 led to its intended replacement by WPA3.
 The main features of WPA3 are:
-* Simultaneous Authentication of Equals (SAE)—a personal authentication mechanism for Wi-Fi networks introduced with WPA3 to address vulnerabilities in the WPA-PSK method.
+* $\color{#a5d6ff} {Simultaneous\ Authentication\ of\ Equals\ (SAE)}$—personal authentication mechanism for Wi-Fi networks introduced with WPA3 to address vulnerabilities in the WPA-PSK method.
 * Enhanced Open—encrypts traffic between devices and the access points
-* Updated Cryptographic Protocols—AES Galois Counter Mode Protocol (GCMP) is a high-performance mode of operation for symmetric encryption.
+* Updated Cryptographic Protocols—replaces AES CCM with $\color{#a5d6ff} {AES\ Galois\ Counter\ Mode\ Protocol\ (GCMP) }$, which is a high-performance mode of operation for symmetric encryption.
 It provides a special characteristic called authenticated encryption with associated data, or AEAD.
 * Wi-Fi Easy Connect

 #### Wi-Fi Authentication Methods
-In WPA2, Pre-Shared Key (PSK) is a wireless network authentication mode where a passphrase-based mechanism allows group authentication to a wireless network.
+In WPA2, $\color{#a5d6ff} {Pre-Shared\ Key\ (PSK)}$ is a wireless network authentication mode where a passphrase-based mechanism allows group authentication to a wireless network.
 The passphrase is used to derive an encryption key.

-Enterprise Authentication is a wireless network authentication mode where the access point acts as a pass-through for credentials verified by an AAA server.
+$\color{#a5d6ff} {Enterprise\ Authentication}$ is a wireless network authentication mode where the access point acts as a pass-through for credentials verified by an AAA server.

 The Remote Authentication Dial-In User Service (RADIUS) standard is published as an Internet standard.

+$\color{#a5d6ff} {EAP\ over\ LAN\ (EAPoL)}$ is a port-based network access control (PNAC) mechanism that allows the use of EAP authentication when a host connects to an Ethernet switch.

 #### Network Access Control
-Network Access Control (NAC) is a general term for the collected protocols, policies, and hardware that authenticate and authorize access to a network at the device level.
+$\color{#a5d6ff} {Network\ Access\ Control\ (NAC)}$ is a general term for the collected protocols, policies, and hardware that authenticate and authorize access to a network at the device level.

 ### 9B: Network Security Capability Enhancement
 #### Access Control Lists
 An Access Control List (ACL) is a list of permissions associated with a network device that controls traffic at a network interface level.

+$\color{#a5d6ff} {Implicit\ deny}$ is the basic principle of security stating that unless something has explicitly been granted access, it should be denied access.

-A screened subnet is a segment isolated from the rest of a private network by one or more firewalls that accept connections from the Internet over designated ports.
+A $\color{#a5d6ff} {screened\ subnet}$ is a segment isolated from the rest of a private network by one or more firewalls that accept connections from the Internet over designated ports.

 #### Intrusion Detection and Prevention Systems
 Intrusion Detection Systems (IDS) are designed to detect potential threats and generate alerts.
 They are passive, inspecting network traffic, identifying potential threats based on predefined rules or unusual behavior, and sending alerts to administrators.

 Intrusion Prevention Systems (IPS) are proactive security tools that detect potential threats and take action to prevent or mitigate them.
 It identifies a threat using methods similar to an IDS and can block traffic from the offending source, drop malicious packets, or reset connections to disrupt an attack.

 #### IDS and IPS Detection Methods
-Signature-based detection is a network monitoring system that uses a predefined set of rules provided by a software vendor or security personnel to identify unacceptable events.
+$\color{#a5d6ff} {Signature-based\ detection\ /\ pattern-matching}$ is a network monitoring system that uses a predefined set of rules provided by a software vendor or security personnel to identify unacceptable events.

-Behavioral-based detection section is a network monitoring system that detects changes in normal operating data sequences and identifies abnormal sequences.
+$\color{#a5d6ff} {Behavioral-based\ detection}$ section is a network monitoring system that detects changes in normal operating data sequences and identifies abnormal sequences.

-Network Behavior and Anomaly Detection (NBAD) is a security monitoring tool that monitors network packets for anomalous behavior based on known signatures.
+$\color{#a5d6ff} {Network\ Behavior\ and\ Anomaly\ Detection\ (NBAD)}$ is a security monitoring tool that monitors network packets for anomalous behavior based on known signatures.

-Heuristics is a method that uses feature comparisons and likenesses rather than specific signature matching to identify whether the target of observation is malicious.
+$\color{#a5d6ff} {Heuristics}$ is a method that uses feature comparisons and likenesses rather than specific signature matching to identify whether the target of observation is malicious.

-Trend analysis is the process of detecting patterns within a dataset over time, and using those patterns to make predictions about future events or to better understand past events.
+$\color{#a5d6ff} {Trend\ analysi}$s is the process of detecting patterns within a dataset over time, and using those patterns to make predictions about future events or to better understand past events.

 #### Web Filtering
-Web filtering is a software application or gateway that filters client requests for various types of Internet content.
+$\color{#a5d6ff} {Web\ filtering}$ is a software application or gateway that filters client requests for various types of Internet content.

+Agent-based web filtering involves installing a software agent on desktop computers, laptops, and mobile devices.
+The agents enforce compliance with the organization's web filtering policies.
+Agents communicate with a centralized management server to retrieve filtering policies and rules and then apply them locally on the device.

 ---